What Does The Range In Math Mean

 Use in Big Data

 In the era of big data, the range is used as an initial measure to understand the variability of large datasets.
 While more sophisticated measures are often used for in-depth analysis, the range provides a quick overview of the data's spread.
-For example, in analyzing website traffic data, the range of daily visitors can quickly indicate the extent of traffic fluctuations.
+As an example, in analyzing website traffic data, the range of daily visitors can quickly indicate the extent of traffic fluctuations.

 Integration with Machine Learning